 - IT analyst with knowledge of the application's topologies and migration.

 Divide your applications into batches and translate the information collected during the discovery step into the Kubernetes model.
 Your application environments, topologies, namespaces, and policies are centralized in Kubernetes YAML configuration files.
-Sample YAML files are available.
+CRD reference.

 - Application migration engineer or analyst.
 This person needs a beginner-level knowledge of the Kubernetes managed object model, GKE deployments, and YAML files.

 - Create or identify the GKE cluster to host your migrated workloads.
 The GKE processing clusters can be located in the Cloud or on-prem.